 • “Grape Expectations”: Lengthen Lifetime with Red Wine? - Physician's Weekly, 9/15/03 - "Resveratrol, a molecule that exists naturally in grapes and red wine, was shown to extend the life span of yeast cells (polyphenols) by up to 80%.
 The researchers plan to examine resveratrol's effect in multi-cellular organisms such as worms, fruit flies, and eventually humans"

 • New Healthy Ingredient Found in Red Wine - WebMD, 9/9/03 - "red wines are a significant source of saponins, which are believed to promote heart health by binding to cholesterol and preventing the absorption of cholesterol in the blood.
 The plant compounds are also thought to play a role in inflammation, which could have beneficial effects in reducing heart disease and cancer risks ...
-Of the wines tested, red zinfandel had the highest saponin levels" - See iHerb or Vitacosticon grape seed extracts.
+Of the wines tested, red zinfandel had the highest saponin levels" - See iHerb grape seed extracts.

 • More Signs That Red Wine May Cut Cholesterol - HealthDay, 9/9/03

 • Red Wine Counteracts Cigarette Smoking - WebMD, 9/4/03 - "Drinking two glasses of red wine for every cigarette smoked is not a wise idea ...
 However, red wine contains antioxidants -- phenols -- so powerful that they can counteract something so harmful as smoking.
-That's his message" - See iHerb or Vitacosticon grape seed extracts.
+That's his message" - See iHerb grape seed extracts.

 • Toast Red Wine for a Ripe Old Age? - HealthDay, 8/27/03